-The primary profiles of interest for subjective and objective Z{ABL} identification are θ_v , humidity (RH and mixing ratio), wind speed, Ri_b , and $d\theta_v/dz$. θ_v was calculated using RSS421 temperature, pressure, and RH.
-Differences in response times of the RSS421 temperature and RH sensors has a negligible impact on the calculation of θ_v because the moisture content in the Arctic atmosphere is so low that θ and θ_v values typically differ on the order of less than 1 K. Regardless, the addition of humidity does not change the structure and location of features in the θ_v profile, which is what is important for Z{ABL} identification.
-To further eliminate the effects of differences in sensor response times during ascent and descent, and for ease of visualization, we average the θ_v , humidity, and wind speed variables over 1 m altitude bins throughout the entire flight (e.g., values at 10.5 m are averaged from 10 to 11 m).
-This also mitigates the effect of changes in atmospheric conditions near the surface throughout the span of a flight, though the near-surface observations largely remained constant during a given flight.
-1 m is chosen as an averaging bin because using a greater bin value would eliminate much of the fine scale detail in the θ_v and humidity profiles which the DH2 provides, and which makes its data a valuable resource in honing Z{ABL} detection methods.
-However, since fine scale fluctuations in wind speeds evident at the 1 m scale are usually artifacts of the wind estimation routines applied to a circular flight pattern, we additionally apply a 60 m running mean, which eliminates small-scale wiggles while retaining the important large-scale features.
+The primary profiles of interest for subjective and objective $Z{ABL}$ identification are $\theta_v$ , humidity (RH and mixing ratio), wind speed, Rib, and $d\theta_v/dz$ . $\theta_v$ was calculated using RSS421 temperature, pressure, and RH.
+Differences in response times of the RSS421 temperature and RH sensors has a negligible impact on the calculation of $\theta{\rm v}$ because the moisture content in the Arctic atmosphere is so low that $\theta$ and $\theta{\rm v}$ values typically differ on the order of less than 1 K. Regardless, the addition of humidity does not change the structure and location of features in the $\theta{\rm v}$ profile, which is what is important for $Z{ABL}$ identification.
+To further eliminate the effects of differences in sensor response times during ascent and descent and for ease of visualization, we average the $\theta_v$ , humidity, and wind speed variables over 1 m altitude bins throughout the entire flight (e.g., values at 10.5 m are averaged from 10 to 11 m).
+This also mitigates the effect of changes in atmospheric conditions near the surface throughout the span of a flight, although the near-surface observations largely remained constant during a given flight.
+A value of 1 m is chosen as an averaging bin because using a greater bin value would eliminate much of the fine-scale detail in the $\theta{\rm v}$ and humidity profiles which the DH2 provides and which makes its data a valuable resource in honing $Z{ABL}$ detection methods.
+However, since fine-scale fluctuations in wind speeds evident at the 1 m scale are usually artifacts of the wind estimation routines applied to a circular flight pattern, we additionally apply a 60 m running mean, which eliminates small-scale wiggles while retaining the important large-scale features.
 Next, we exclude periods of manual flight during takeoff and landing (this is usually at altitudes below 5 m) since measurements during manual flight are prone to inaccuracies due to the irregular flight pattern.
-Lastly, we exclude the first 5 seconds of flight, as the initial measurements after takeoff may be faulty due to hysteresis associated with the sensor sitting still at the surface before launch.
+Lastly, we exclude the first 5 s of flight, as the initial measurements after takeoff may be faulty due to hysteresis associated with the sensor sitting still at the surface before launch.

-Using the 1 m averaged θ_v and wind speed component profiles, we calculate the Ri_b profile.
-Ri_b is calculated at altitude, z, using the following equation from Stull (1988):
+Using the 1 m averaged $\theta_v$ and wind speed component profiles, we calculate the Rib profile.
+Rib is calculated at altitude, z, using the following equation from Stull (1988):